maxonfjvipon/elegant-elephant/README.md

 There is one more interface that you can use in your own classes - [`IterableArr`](https://github.com/maxonfjvipon/ElegantElephant/blob/master/src/Arr/IterableArr.php) that extends `Arr` and [`\IteratorAggregate`](https://www.php.net/manual/en/class.iteratoraggregate.php).

 `\IteratorAggregate` allows you to apply spread operator `...` to your class.
 If you want to use spread operator with your class without actual calling `asArray()` method you should make your class implement `IterableArr` and use [`HasArrIterator`](https://github.com/maxonfjvipon/ElegantElephant/blob/master/src/Arr/HasArrIterator.php) trait.
+The trait is the default implementation of spreading `Arr` classes.
 And now when you use `...` with your class trait calls `asArray()` behind the scene.

 And here is the example for better understanding: